Aging in Place Remodeling Ideas for Now and the Future

-Sweeten speaks with professionals involved with accessible design.
+We speak with professionals involved with accessible design.
 It is clear that the difference between the two approaches is fairly narrow, which means there is a lot of overlap in design and construction approaches.
 Techniques and products that help an older person take care of themselves work fine for younger people, too.
 In fact, those techniques are just smart and universal designs that all Sweeten contractors can execute.

 Universal design general guidelines

 Accessible design can take many forms.
 And some techniques will not work in all situations.
 Most people recognize the entrance ramp as the symbol for this type of design.
 If you rely on a wheelchair or scooter or use a walker to get around and live in a detached house, ramps make your life a lot easier.
 But if you are renovating a third-floor condo, a ramp may not be an option.

 Fortunately, most accessible approaches are fairly intuitive and easy to accomplish.
 “We tell general contractors to keep doing what they have been doing, but just do it a little differently,” said Erik Listou, co-founder of the Living in Place Institute.
 “If you are going to install a handrail on a stair, put one on both sides.
 It’s much safer.”